hashemnawash/IT1025-1/Lab6/readme.md

 ## Internet Security
 ### HTTP and Client-Server Model
+Http stands for hyper text transfer protocol.
+When you type ina web address you use http to retrieve the web page.
+Your information is sent in clear text over the public internet.
+Hackers can retrieve information from the http address.
 ### Protocols for Secure HTTP
+SEcure hypertext protocol.
+It has a security feature.
+All transfer is secure because the data is encrypted and impossible to read.
+The s means you are entering secure web sites and everything is protected.
+There is also a pad lock symbol through https.
+The data is scrambelled so hackers csan't read the information.

 ## Securing your Web Browser
 ### Reasons to Secure Browser